imaginedelements/heather-turano-coaching/src/pages/blog-post/2018-06-19-dating-after-divorce-4-things-you-should-know.md

 ---
 key: blog-post
-pageKey: blog-post
 protected: false
-category: "Random life stuff"
+category: Dating & Love
-thumbnail: "/img/products-grid2.jpg"
+thumbnail: /img/img_8128.jpg
-thumbnailAlt: "coffee up in this jawn"
+thumbnailAlt: Before you date anyone you must be able to walk alone and love yourself first.
-title: "Dating After Divorce: 4 Things To Help You Find Lasting Love After Divorce"
+title: 'Dating After Divorce: 4 Things To Help You Find Lasting Love After Divorce'
-subTitle: "Dating After Divorce: 4 Things To Help You Find Lasting Love After Divorce"
+subTitle: 'Dating After Divorce: 4 Things To Help You Find Lasting Love After Divorce'
-date: 2019-04-24T18:51:58.375Z
+date: 'July 11, 2018'
 prompt: >-
   So you are now single and ready to date after years off the market.
 There could be new ways of meeting people that never existed when you were last